-ECDC Memmingen triumphed 3: 0 - defensive performance inspires 1,850 fans!
+ECDC Memmingen triumphs 3-0 - defensive performance delights 1,850 fans!

 Transparenz: Redaktionell erstellt und geprüft.